 - 3.1 Driver assessments are carried out by the North Lincolnshire Council test centre.
-To book the assessment you will need your driver number from one of the following licences: - A full UK or Northern Ireland photo card licence - A full British old style paper licence - A recognisable full European Union (EU) licence and UK paper counterpart - 3.2 You can book your assessment over the phone, by contacting the examiner at the test centre on 07812 739665.
+To book the assessment you will need your driver number from one of the following licences: - A full UK or Northern Ireland photo card licence and check code - A full British old style paper licence - A recognisable full European Union (EU) licence - 3.2 You can book your assessment over the phone, by contacting the examiner at the test centre on 07812 739665.

-4.0 What the Private Hire/Hackney Carriage driving assessment involves
+4.0 What the Private Hire/Hackney Carriage Driving assessment involves